Stupeflix/stupeflix-tasks-api/v1/tasks.rst

     :output_type duration: float
     :output frame_rate: Video frame rate, in frames per second.
     :output_type frame_rate: float
-    :output alpha: A boolean indicating if the video has an alpha channel
+    :output alpha: A boolean indicating if the video has an alpha channel.
     :output_type alpha: boolean
     :output rotation: The rotation that should be applied to the video to see it as it was shot, in degrees.
     :output_type rotation: float